mattwagl/fundbuero/README.md

 ### React
 * [boron](https://github.com/yuanyan/boron) is a collection of dialog animations with React.js.
 * [react-tween-state](https://github.com/chenglou/react-tween-state) is a tweening solution for React.js.
+* [belle](https://github.com/nikgraf/belle) is a collection of configurable React Components.

 ### Inspiration